Call Now

 • Medications - Certain medications may be prescribed to prevent calcium and uric acid stone formation through the control of acid or alkali levels in the urine.

-• Extracorporeal Shock Wave Lithotripsy (ESWL) - This non-invasive procedure uses high-frequency shock waves to break kidney stones into smaller fragments, making them easier to pass through the urinary tract.
+• Extracorporeal Shock Wave Lithotripsy (ESWL) - This is a non-invasive treatment for kidney stones that uses high-frequency shock waves to break the stones into smaller fragments, making them easier to pass through the urinary tract.

-• Percutaneous Nephrolithotomy (PCNL) - Performed under general anaesthesia, this procedure involves making a small incision in the patient’s back and inserting a specialised scope (nephroscope) to locate and remove the kidney stones.
+• Percutaneous Nephrolithotomy (PCNL) - This procedure is usually performed for larger kidney stones, typically under general anaesthesia.
+It involves making a small incision in the patient’s back and inserting a specialised scope (nephroscope) to locate and remove the kidney stones.

 • Ureteroscopic Stone Removal - This procedure is used to remove kidney stones located in the ureter.
 In this case, the Singapore kidney stone doctor will insert a small fibre optic instrument through the ureter and bladder to dissolve kidney stones with laser.